Touch and Go: Easily Add Capacitive Sense to Just About Anything

 In summary, solutions with higher SNR specifications are generally easier to design with because they allow for a greater margin of error than systems with lower SNR specifications.

-Power consumption is an increasingly important buying consideration for consumers, even for devices that are plugged into the electrical outlets like white goods and home automation systems.
+Power consumption is an increasingly important buying consideration for consumers, even for devices that are plugged into the electrical outlets, such as household appliances and home automation systems.
 Today's buyers are more aware of power efficiency ratings like "Energy Star," and are making buying decisions based on power efficiency claims.
 That said, in a wall-powered system like a microwave oven or washer/dryer set, the power consumption of the capacitive touch interface can be a very low priority since it will likely make very little difference to the overall system power consumption.
 However, in battery-powered applications like remote controls, saving a few milliamps can directly affect the user experience.
 A power-hungry device can lead to a very short battery life, and users do not want to change batteries, ever.

 Capacitive touch solutions consume their peak current when performing the scan function.
 Smart designs are optimized to consume as little current as possible during scan by performing the scan as quickly as possible with innovative techniques.